 Every charity brand would love to own a colour like Cadbury or EasyJet.
 On my second day as Shelter’s brand manager, I was told by the fundraising director that our marathon vests had to be yellow, even though the corporate colour was red!

 This is where market analysis and a colour wheel come into play, as well as thinking about what different colours signify in terms of projecting the right personality.
 In the sector, Amnesty International stands out for its strong use of yellow and black.

 While many brands will search for a typeface that reflects the right personality and accessibility, others will invest in creating something bespoke or tailor an existing font.
 Macmillan’s headline font is the best charity sector example.
 Other good examples come from culture and the arts; Channel 4, which is based on the shapes within its logo, and the new Southbank Centre typeface, inspired by its brutalist architecture.

 It’s important to consider a headline and body copy font across print and digital channels, the use of more “SHOUTY” upper or friendlier lower case, serif or sans-serif, with or without extending features such as Times New Roman and Helvetica.
 Having a common default font for use on people’s personal computers or Microsoft templates is also a safe bet.

 For me photography styles should enable you to tell your brand story.
 Show the problem you address, emotionally but sympathetically, the charity’s role in addressing it, and what the outcome (brand vision) looks like.
-Brain Research Trust is one recent example whose photography styles have been defined to reflect each of their brand values (humanity, unity and positive energy) to create an emotional arc.
+Brain Research UK (formally Brain Research Trust) is one recent example whose photography styles have been defined to reflect each of their brand values (humanity, unity and positive energy) to create an emotional arc.

 Illustrations and iconography